6 Things Dancers Have Learned Through Quarantine

 1. Dancing is NOT an individual sport.

 It feels like, for years, I have tried to convince my students - dance is not a solo sport.
 We work on our individual technique, we learn solo routines, we participate in private lessons... but dance is a COMMUNITY.
 Dance is really nothing without the people we do it alongside.
 Through quarantine, we danced.
 We trained.
 We learned combos.
 We stretched.
 And we are SO grateful for the technology, willing teachers and organizations which helped us continue developing our talents and feeding our passion from home.
 Without this, quarantine would have been absolutely unbearable!
 But something was seriously different.
-Something was missing - and it took us a week or so to pinpoint it.
+Something was missing - and it took us a few weeks to pinpoint it.

 WE NEEDED OUR PEOPLE!
 Our teacher fixing our port de bras with her hand as she passed us at the barre.
 The "ayyyyyye" from the other side of the room when we nailed the combo.
 The energy shared through eye contact from across the room as we entered for our favorite section of the production number.
 The familiar touch of our teammate coming into the lift in our lyrical piece.
 The heat of 18 other dancers in the room breathing (or not breathing...) through adagio.
 The laugh-til-you-pee moments with your teammates when your passionate battement landed you right on your tush.
 The secretly shared eye roll when the director calls out "one last time!" for the third time.
 And most of all, the spiritual connection between you and your people moving in unison - that POWER of feeling like one collective body moving through space and time - that CONNECTION that can only be fully understood if you have felt it before.
 The way our souls intertwine as we share something so intimate, spiritual, and passionate with the people we call family.
 May we never again take that for granted.